Terradue/doc-developer-sandbox/source/developer/stagedata.rst

 Hands-On Exercise 3: staging data
 #################################

-In this Hands-On we will prepare input data for our workflow (Stage In) and we will publish out data as result of the workflow (Stage Out).
+In this exercise we will prepare input data for our workflow (Stage In) and we will publish out data as result of the workflow (Stage Out).

 Prepare the application.xml
 ===========================